-Two years ago, Lara Stemple, Director of UCLA’s Health and Human Rights Law Project, came upon a statistic that surprised her: In incidents of sexual violence reported to the National Crime Victimization Survey, 38 percent of victims were men––a figure much higher than in prior surveys.
+Two years ago, Lara Stemple, the director of UCLA’s Health and Human Rights Law Project, came upon a statistic that surprised her: In incidents of sexual violence reported to the National Crime Victimization Survey, 38 percent of victims were men––a figure much higher than in prior surveys.
 Intrigued, she began to investigate: Was sexual violence against men more common than previously thought?

 The inquiry was a timely one.
 For years, the FBI definition of rape was gendered, requiring “carnal knowledge of a female forcibly and against her will.”
 But a recent redefinition focused instead on forced penetration with no mention of gender.
 Meanwhile, other data-gatherers had started to track a new category of sexual violence that the Centers for Disease Control call “being forced to penetrate.”
 And still others were keeping better track of sexual violence in prisons.